jgillman/alfred-adium-controls/README.md

 Adium Controls for Alfred
 ============

 A set of AppleScripts so you can set your chat status from [Alfred App](http://alfredapp.com/).
-You will need Alfred and the Powerpack to use this.
+Remember, you will need Alfred and the [Powerpack](http://www.alfredapp.com/powerpack/) to use this.

 Installation
 ----------------